bridgesense/lampready/README.md

 "User Defined Settings" will be used to set up Apache, Xdebug, the SSL certificate, mail relay and any databases without further intervention.

+Here is a breakdown of the available options:

 **HOSTNAME:**
 The hostname should contain your domain name.